sinzin91/tesseract-blog/content/posts/semantic-movie-search-with-gpt.md

 ![Rotten Tomatoes Rating](/images/moviesgpt/moviesgpt-rottentomatoes.png)

 I was surprised by how well semantic search works out of the box with GPT.
-There are some limitations though.
-One is that it only knows about movies up to the date it was trained, which is late 2021.
-When asked about movies after that, it simply responds that it doesn't know.
-This issue may get addressed by the Plugins that OpenAI announced, which would allow GPT to call live APIs to fetch realtime data.
+However, there are some limitations.
+One is that it only recognizes movies up to the date it was trained, which was late 2021.
+When asked about movies released after that, it simply responds that it doesn't know.
+This issue may be addressed by the Plugins that OpenAI announced, which would allow GPT to call live APIs to fetch real-time data.
+One could also probably create a fine-tuned model that is trained on more recent movies.

 ![Can't find movies from 2022](/images/moviesgpt/moviesgpt-2022-movies.png) _can't find movies from 2022_

-I tried using `gpt-3.5-turbo`, but that model seemed to be much more prudish, refusing to respond to searches on movies involving murder, or other subjects deemed unseemly by the moderators.
-So I switched back to `text-davinci-003`.
+I tried using `gpt-3.5-turbo`, but that model seemed to be much more prudish, refusing to respond to searches on movies deemed unseemly by the RLHF moderators.
+So I switched back to `text-davinci-003` for now.

+### Limitations
 To be clear, I still had to do some coding to get the functionality and styling to match exactly what I wanted.
 I don't think someone that has no experience with React or Javascript would be able to replicate this.
 GPT still gets some stuff wrong, like telling me to use outdated libraries or generating wonky styles (_who wants a blue background on a header??_).
 But it's getting pretty damn close.

+In more ambitous projects, I've noticed that GPT starts to "forget" the code it had previously suggested.
+So when I ask to change some function, it spits out a new version of the file that has a completely different implementation and method names.
+Maybe this is a result of the limited context window.
+I've gotten around this by pasting in the code again and asking it to make the change given that context.

+### Closing Thoughts
+I tried using `gpt-3.5-turbo`, but that model seemed to be much more conservative, refusing to respond to searches on movies deemed inappropriate by the RLHF moderators.
+So I switched back to `text-davinci-003` for now.

+### Limitations

+To be clear, I still had to do some coding to get the functionality and styling to match exactly what I wanted.
+I don't think someone without experience in React or Javascript would be able to replicate this.
+GPT still gets some things wrong, like telling me to use outdated libraries or generating wonky styles (*who wants a blue background on a header??*).
+But it's getting pretty close.

+In more ambitious projects, I've noticed that GPT starts to "forget" the code it had previously suggested.
+So when I ask to change some function, it spits out a new version of the file that has a completely different implementation and method names.
+Maybe this is a result of the limited context window.
+I've gotten around this by pasting in the code again and asking it to make the change given that context.

+### Closing Thoughts

 I got the feeling that I was a tech lead pair programming with a very knowledgeable junior engineer.
-It doesn't do well with the big picture decisions, but knows how to implement very well given the right direction.
-To be fair, I'm not doing anything ground-breaking here.
+It doesn't do well with big picture decisions, but knows how to implement very well given the right direction.
+To be fair, I'm not doing anything groundbreaking here.
 There must be tons of sites like this in the pretraining data, so it's relatively easy for GPT to generate the relevant code.

-It was also _much_ easier to get into that elusive flow state while hacking this out.
+It was also *much* easier to get into that elusive flow state while hacking this out.
 The dopamine hits from thinking of a feature and seeing it in action just kept coming, without the usual frustrations of not knowing how a particular function works and having to look it up.
-This makes coding _fun_ again.
+This makes coding *fun* again.

 It's clear that I am the bottleneck in this process.
 I'm sitting here copying and pasting from GPT with some slight modifications.
 It seems like the natural progression here is to have GPT directly create the code based on my prompts.
 I imagine you could build a more advanced "Create React App" that generates and updates the app based on your prompts.

 I hope this inspires people to pursue building those apps they always wanted to build, but couldn't find time for.
-GPT still does not know _what_ app to build and _why_ it should build it, which is where we come in.
+GPT still does not know *what* app to build and *why* it should build it, which is where we come in.
+Let a thousand flowers bloom!